Nembe: History

-It has an area of 760 km^{2} and a population of 130,931 at the 2006 census.
+It has an area of 760 km^{2} and an estimated population of 327,500 as at 2024.

 The postal code of the area is 562.

 Much of the area of the LGA is occupied by the Edumanom National Forest.

 Nembe is one of the major communities in Bayelsa State, Nigeria.
-Nembe people are found predominantly in the Nembe local Government Area and the ancient town of Twon Brass and Okpoama in Brass Local Government Area of the state.
-Nembe people can also be found within the coastal areas of Bayelsa State as a result of them being predominantly fishermen, traders and farmers.
+The Nembe people primarily reside in Nembe Local Government Area, as well as in the towns of Twon Brass and Okpoama in Brass Local Government Area.

+They are also present in other coastal parts of Bayelsa State, reflecting their traditional livelihoods as fishermen, traders, and farmers.